 Let's look at the process for the above code :

-Because of every sprinkle dependencies, in all three examples the order will be Core -> Account -> AdminLTE -> Admin -> YOUR APP
+Because of sprinkle dependencies, in all three examples the order will be Core -> Account -> AdminLTE -> Admin -> YOUR APP

 .